Hello, I'm Zurab Kirkitadze

 - Statistical analysis that is proven by the Diploma Supplement see here

-- Google analytics including how to set it up on website
+- Google analytics including how to set it up on website see link here

 - Basic knowledge of HTML, javascript and CSS (i created 15 static websites)